Sometimes I ask questions before I know the answer.

 And then I had to take my answer apart.

-When I was asking the question, I wasn’t thinking about following as it if means sitting and taking notes.
+When I was asking the question, I wasn’t thinking about following like sitting and taking notes.
 I was thinking more about what tools I would take if I was going to follow along and work with Jesus.

 I mean, some people would grab a toolbelt.
 They’d check for their hammer, make sure the pliers were in the little pouch for pliers, that there were screwdrivers in the appropriate loops.
 For those people, following looks like fixing walls that hurricanes have blasted through.